Art by Bob Dornborg

 She thought about this.
 "So you take advantage of the elderly, then."

 "I can't stand a young man who doesn't respect his elders," she said, and stood up.
 I slid into the gap she left behind and stared up at her walking away.
-That was when I noticed that she wasn't wearing a skirt or pants, just walking around bare-bottomed.
+That was when I noticed she wasn't wearing a skirt or pants, just walking around bare-bottomed.
 I guess her clothes had been sucked into Black Hole, too.

-The next morning the track was surrounded by rescue vehicles with flashing red lights and two helicopters that hovered overhead, shining spotlights even though they obviously weren't needed.
+The next morning the track was surrounded by rescue vehicles with flashing red lights and two helicopters hovering overhead, shining spotlights even though they obviously weren't needed.
 The helicopters had large winches on them, and one was attempting to pull a fire truck out of the grease field, where it had apparently sunk with all of its firemen inside.
 I watched tiredly as the helicopter slowly drew closer and closer to the ground.
 It was ultimately swallowed up by the field with little fanfare.
 Everybody was too busy trying to figure out a way to get the exploded train off of the tracks.

 For two weeks I sat on the courthouse steps and watched the commotion.
 I slept there.
 Someone brought me a pillow and blanket one night, which I appreciated, but I awoke the next morning just in time to see them sinking beneath the surface of the grease field.